 OFR provides subject matter expertise and administrative support to the IRB committees through the efforts of its Human Research Protection Program (HRPP).
-To learn more about OFR, HRPP or any of the areas of compliance listed above, go to Research Compliance | Rutgers Research.
+To learn more about OFR, HRPP or any of the areas of compliance listed above, go to Research-compliance.